-- Telehealth-Based Opioid Use Disorder Treatment.
-Assisted an opioid use disorder treatment company in adding telehealth to their model.
+- Assisted opioid use disorder treatment company in adding telehealth to their model.
 The work included determining substance use disorder licensing requirements, controlled substance prescribing limitations, opioid treatment prescribing requirements, and analyzing the interplay between telehealth and substance use disorder treatment in multiple states.
 The guidance helped the company determine potential strategic market entry points for a successful launch and subsequent expansion.

-- Telehealth-Based Substance Use Disorder Treatment.
-Helped with emerging direct to consumer telehealth company involved in the treatment of substance use disorder, and specifically, alcohol use disorder.
+- Helped with direct to consumer telehealth company involved in the treatment of substance use disorder, and specifically, alcohol use disorder.
 The work included determining substance use disorder licensing requirements, analyzing the ability to provide substance use disorder treatment via telehealth in multiple states, and assisting with building out the corporate structure, to facilitate the company’s entry into new states.

 - Remote Patient Monitoring and Clinical Staff.
 Worked with digital health company offering remote patient monitoring services, advising on the development of their corporate structure across multiple states.
 The work included reimbursement and billing considerations along with nurse practitioner, clinical staff, and auxiliary personnel scope of practice and supervision requirements.
 Through these efforts, the company was able to comply with regulatory requirements while launching a scalable, affordable staffing model for RPM.